 I am an educator with private sector experience who enjoys helping others reach their potential.
-Additionally, I consider myself to have been blessed with the perfect family, my wife of 30 years, a son 27 and a daughter 24 (third year in medical school) years old respectively.
+Additionally, I consider myself to have been blessed with the perfect family, my wife of 36 years, a son 33 and a daughter 30 (medical fellow at PENN) years old respectively.
 I am intimately acquainted with the demands of the private sector and the preparatory needs for competitive entrance.
 My operations, budgetary, marketing, teaching, and administrative experiences span over two and one-half decades.]

 As an executive in manufacturing management, I had full P & L responsibility for two global food manufacturing locations (Fleischmann's & Mott's).
 I have been teaching in both face to face (f2f) and online for over twenty years.
 Previously, I held positions of Chairman of the Management and Marketing Department at West Virginia University Institute of Technology (Tenured Professor) and Dean of the School of Business & Technology at Mountain State University (Tenured Professor).
 I am presently a tenured Professor of Management at West Virginia State University.
 During my higher education tenure, I have taught a variety of courses in the areas of human relations, leadership, labor and management relations, management, operations management, organizational behavior, and strategy and policy at both the undergraduate and graduate levels.
 Educationally, I hold a Doctorate in Business Administration, a Master of Business Administration, and a Bachelor of Science in Business Administration.